 - Be prompt and prepared when meeting with advisors.
 Preparation for an advising appointment means having reviewed the current course schedule and course catalog, and having thought about options ahead of time and bringing any relevant paperwork to the meeting

 - Share with advisor information about interests, activities, and ambitions

 - Seek advisement in a timely manner and try to schedule appointments in advance with advisor

 - Be proactive with regard to the advising process; ask questions about curriculum, courses, college programs, and career advice

-- Become familiar with general education requirements, graduation requirements, and program requirements
+- Become familiar with common curriculum requirements, graduation requirements, and program requirements

 - Consult advisor when making schedule changes such as adding/withdrawing/dropping classes

 We asked Union Juniors and Seniors to talk about their experiences with advising at Union: what they did right, what mistakes they made, and what advice they would offer incoming Union students.
 Here’s what they had to say:

 “Try to build a relationship with your advisor.
 I meet with my advisor at least once a term, and sometimes I’ll pop in to say hello throughout the term.
 When your advisor is more familiar with your interests, he or she can better assist you.
 Respect the advice of your advisor but always remember when choosing classes, the final decision is your own.”

 “Be completely honest, because they are there to help you.
 For example, I needed to take a math course for my Gen Ed but I hate math, so by telling my advisor this, she was able to help me find a Gen Ed course that was offered that wasn’t too intense.”